Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   CONFIG_INTEL_IDXD=m
   CONFIG_INTEL_IDXD_SVM=y

-IAA is one of the first Intel accelerator IPs that can work in conjunction with the Intel IOMMU.
+IAA is one of the woke first Intel accelerator IPs that can work in conjunction with the woke Intel IOMMU.
 There are multiple modes that exist for testing.
 Based on IOMMU configuration, there are 3 modes::

   - Scalable